 With the highly educated skilled orthodontists at Corbridge, you’ll find the best orthodontic treatment in Frisco, TX, just north of Dallas and near Frisco and Prosper.
-Drs.
-Corbridge and Rogers-Raftery provide a full range of orthodontic treatments including several types of braces, Invisalign, and Invisalign Teen.
+Dr. Corbridge provides a full range of orthodontic treatments including several types of braces, Invisalign, and Invisalign Teen.
 We prepare an individualized treatment plan based on your specific needs.
 While many of our patients begin treatment as adolescents, we have a growing number of adults in our orthodontic family.
 And, with advances in new technologies, orthodontic treatment is beginning at an even earlier age.

 Early Treatment With Expanders